wp-plugins/regular-board/readme.txt

 5. Done.

 == Changelog ==
+* 2.00.0.4  error involving got while browsing page numbers fixed
-* 2.00.0.3  oEmbeds now favored over previous embed code. http://codex.wordpress.org/Embeds (because I'm the idiot who tried to reinvent the wheel when the wheel was already round enough)
+* 2.00.0.3  oEmbeds now favoured over previous embed code. http://codex.wordpress.org/Embeds (because I'm the idiot who tried to reinvent the wheel when the wheel was already round enough)
 * 2.00.0.2  Better embed determination based on preg_match rulesets.
 * 2.00.0.2  Text-posts should now be classified correctly when being submitted.
 * 2.00.0.2  Media embeds use the div container "mediaEmbed" for those of you using a plugin like Fitvids that specifically targets media containers to manipulate content. (.mediaEmbed)